mvs-develop/dev.bitshares.works/CONTRIBUTING.md

-## How to Request or Contribute to BitShares Documentation Project
+## How to Request or Contribute to DNA Documentation Project

-Thank you for considering contributing to BitShares Documentation.
-It's people like you that make BitShares Documentation such a great resources to the BitShares Community!
+Thank you for considering contributing to DNA Documentation.
+It's people like you that make DNA Documentation such a great resources to the DNA Community!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
 This is our first step.
-We would like to start using the steps to collaborate with the BitShares Community.
+We would like to start using the steps to collaborate with the DNA Community.

 ***